Setting up the psiTurk Docker container

 often convenient to give the container a name that is related to the

-Working backwards still, the next part of the command is --rm
+Working backwards still, the next part of the command is --rm.
+The

 removed when it is exited.
 This helps reduce clutter so you don’t